UBC-MDS/ds-toolbox/chapters/en/module5.md

 Which branch are you currently working on?
 </opt>
 <opt text=' <code>HEAD -> main</code>'>
-In what branch are you working now?
+Which branch are you currently working on?
 </opt>

 </choice>